+- Fees

-- Fees - Building permit fees - Impact fees - Environmental impact reports and assessments - Outreach and implementation (no more than 5% of requested project funds) - Required environmental remediation necessary for the capital project; building and facility construction costs associated with brownfield redevelopment; and capital improvements associated with brownfield redevelopment.
+- Building permit fees

+- Impact fees

+- Environmental impact reports and assessments

+- Outreach and implementation

+- Required environmental remediation necessary for the capital project; building and facility construction costs associated with brownfield redevelopment; and capital improvements associated with brownfield redevelopment.
 Where the combined cost of environmental remediation and project construction is not to exceed 10% of total TCC Grant funds.

-- Construction and/or substantial rehabilitation of affordable housing, mixed-use, green space, health clinic, cultural institution, or other community service facilities and supporting infrastructure - Other capital project costs required as a condition of local approval for the capital project, as approved by the State - Hazardous building material surveys and removals for materials including PCBs, lead, and asbestos in buildings - Financing costs, including: - Predevelopment interest/holding cost (interest accumulated from a loan for development costs) - Loan fees
+- Construction and/or substantial rehabilitation of affordable housing, mixed-use, green space, health clinic, cultural institution, or other community service facilities and supporting infrastructure

+- Other capital project costs required as a condition of local approval for the capital project, as approved by the State - Hazardous building material surveys and removals for materials including PCBs, lead, and asbestos in buildings - Financing costs, including: - Predevelopment interest/holding cost (interest accumulated from a loan for development costs) - o Loan fees